An official website of the United States government

 • Safety hazards (protrusions, items that could fall, etc.) are currently being removed (Photo 16).

-• Look ahead for work starting in June:
+• Look ahead for work starting in July:

-• All guy wires and two metal towers are being planned for removal (Photo 17).
-This process will involve cutting the guy wires, which will be lowered to the ground utilizing cranes.
-Next, the metal towers will be cut at the base and allowed to safely fall to the ground.
+• Eight stabilization system guy wires and two metal towers will be removed (Photo 17 & 19).
+This process will involve disconnecting the guy wires.
+Next, the metal towers will be cut at the base and safely pulled over in a controlled fall to the ground.
 Dust suppression will be performed under a permit from the South Coast Air Quality Management District (AQMD) to mitigate fugitive dust.
-Air monitoring for dust will also be performed.
-The small rooms that are located along the sides of the original Hangar 1 structure will be deconstructed utilizing excavator equipment and will be crushed for disposal purposes.
-This work is also being performed under a AQMD air quality permit.
+Air monitoring for dust is also being performed.

 Fieldwork Photos at Hangar 1: